How will paid advertising evolve?

 Predictions:

-Voice search is becoming more popular and it is estimated that in 2020 around 50% of searches will be activated by voice.
+Voice search is becoming more popular and it is estimated that this year around 50% of searches will be activated by voice.
 The convenience of not only Siri, but easy-to-use platforms such as Google Home and Amazon Echo will also see voice search being more popular when looking for answers or online advice.

 How this affects paid advertising is that adverts must now be optimised for voice search, otherwise advertisers will start to notice a decrease in reach and conversions.
 Marketers will need to start using more conversational keywords such as ‘what can I buy my dad for his birthday’ instead of ‘birthday ideas for men’.